T

 Grouse Mountain

-Known as the 'Peak of Vancouver,' this mountain offers stunning 360-degree views of the city, ocean, and surrounding peaks.
-Ride the Skyride gondola up and enjoy activities like the lumberjack show or the grizzly bear refuge.
+Known as the 'Peak of Vancouver,' this mountain offers stunning panoramic views and a variety of activities.
+Ride the Skyride gondola up, and enjoy hiking, wildlife encounters, or lumberjack shows.

 2. Midday